City Guide for: Lleida, Spain

 Monastery of Santa Maria de Vallbona

-Step back in time at the Monastery of Santa Maria de Vallbona, a stunning Cistercian monastery that has been continuously inhabited by nuns since the 12th century.
-Explore the serene cloisters, admire the Gothic architecture, and learn about the fascinating history of this spiritual sanctuary.
-It's a peaceful escape into Catalonia's rich religious heritage.
+Escape the city bustle and step back in time at the Monastery of Santa Maria de Vallbona, a stunning Cistercian monastery still inhabited by nuns.
+Explore the serene cloisters, admire the Gothic architecture, and learn about the history and daily life within these ancient walls.
+It's a peaceful and culturally enriching experience.

 Travel Time